-Harris Invictus Academy designed by Scott Brownrigg has won the Project of the Year Award at the Education Estates Awards held 16 October in Manchester.
+Harris Invictus Academy in Croydon designed by Scott Brownrigg is a Building Magazine Project of the Year Finalist.

-The £20m new Harris Invictus Academy is an outstanding example of a Free School in West Croydon, one of the newest secondary schools in London.
-The project was conceived by Invictus (a grass roots community organisation) working in partnership with the Harris Federation (a multi-academy trust) with the aim of meeting significant demand within the community for new, high quality school places for local children.
+The Academy is an outstanding example of a Free School in West Croydon, one of the newest secondary schools in London.
+Procured through the ESFA’s Contractors Framework, the project was conceived by Invictus (a grass roots community organisation) working in partnership with the Harris Federation (a multi-academy trust) with the aim of meeting significant demand within the community for new, high quality school places for local children.

 The win reflects the successes that the practice is experiencing in pushing innovation within the education sector.

 Of the win Clark Barton, Architect responsible for the project said:

 “The win recognises our collaborative design approach and ability to resolve challenging issue connected with the site.
 The school’s design and its effectiveness as a learning environment, its impact on local regeneration and the team’s achievement in resolving key issues exemplifies good practice for 21st century education design, something all involved can be proud about”.